 Increasingly, U.S. consumers are turning to voice searches to find the services, products or answer to the questions they have.
 If your business is not optimized for voice searches, you can be leaving potential customers in the dark—and losing out on new business.

-Here are some easy ways to make sure your business is optimized for voice search:
+Here are some easy ways to make sure your business is optimized for voice search.

 Voice queries tend to be conversational and are longer than traditional searches typed into a Google box.
 When you’re arranging your web content, think about ways to answer a question your potential customers may ask.
 A good starting point is Answer the Public, where you can enter a keyword and get a list of questions that relates to it.

-- Claim your Google My Business listing.
-Because more than 50 percent of local mobile searches by consumers lead to a site visit within a day, it’s important to have your information properly listed through Google My Business.
-Make sure your Name Address and Phone Number (NAP) is accurate, and your basic address and contact information is clearly visible on your site’s landing page.
+Because the majority of local mobile searches by consumers lead to a site visit within a day, it’s important to have your information properly listed with Google Business.
+Make sure your Name Address and Phone Number (NAP) are accurate, and your basic address and contact information is clearly visible on your site’s landing page.

 What other tips do you have to optimize your site for voice searches?
 Let us know in the comments!